sok-og-skriv/sok-og-skriv-web/docs/en/searching/systematic-searching.md

 Sometimes you must, after you have finished your systematic search, describe the search process thoroughly, so that the reader are able to evaluate the quality of the search you have done, and possibly repeat the same serach at a later stage.
 Then you should say something about

-* what databases you have searched in
+* What databases you have searched in.
-* which search terms you have used in the different databases and how they are combined (AND/OR/NOT)
+* Which search terms you have used in the different databases and how they are combined (AND/OR/NOT)
-* have you used the database subject terms (thesaurus)?
+* If you have used the database subject terms (thesaurus).
-* have you used some of the filters provided by the database?
+* If you have used some of the filters provided by the database.
-* the date for when the search was done
+* The date for when the search was done.

 [Download you own form here](/docs/dokumenter_sok.docx).